 Because you’re so awesome I thought you might be interested in my magical realism YA, LOVESENSE (55,000 words)

-This could be a Robin thing, but I've realized through sad experience that tricky phrasing is usually confusing.
+Seventeen-year-old RAEThis could be a Robin thing, but I've realized through sad experience that tricky phrasing is usually confusing.
 The first sentence is a great hook (other than the, well, no-duh part), but after that I get confused.
 I see her eating chocolate and looking around--does she see photographs of couples everywhere?
 'Cause I just don't notice that many couple photos in my daily life.
 Or does her sense work when she sees couples in real life, too?
 And what, exactly is a "clandestine library bathroom?"
 I'd stick to saying what she can do and that she makes good bucks at it.
-I don't think it's necessary to say what she wants the money for--her age will make it easy to assume, and college and a car aren't unusual enough to be notable.
+I don't think it's necessary to say what she wants the money for--her age will make it easy to assume, and college and a car aren't unusual enough to be notable., with her overactive olfactory glands,can sniff the length of a relationship from a photograph like other people smell sour milk.She has to be careful where she looks, or else her bite of chocolate could taste like puke.
+She puts her talents to use in the clandestine library bathroom, earning money for the two “c’s”, a car and college.

 Thank you for your time and consideration,